 Capturing carbon directly from the air – that has a future

 Study under MCC leadership analyses energy requirements for negative emissions technologies.
 They can help to mitigate climate change.

-Using special filters to remove the greenhouse gas carbon dioxide (CO2) directly from the air could be the best way to generate so-called negative emissions, at the scale of many billions of tons of CO2 per year throughout the world by 2050.
+Using special filters to remove the greenhouse gas carbon dioxide (CO2) directly from the air could be the best way to generate so-called negative emissions, at the scale of many billions of tonnes of CO2 per year throughout the world by 2050.
 “Direct air capture” has many characteristics that can make it a more effective and affordable technology than the presently more widely discussed “Bioenergy with Carbon Capture and Storage”.
 This is the result of a new study conducted by the Berlin-based climate research institute MCC (Mercator Research Institute on Global Commons and Climate Change) together with partners in Princeton, Oslo and Lappeenranta.
 The study has now been published in the renowned journal Energy & Environmental Science.

 “At present, the costs incurred by test facilities for this type of carbon capture are more than 600 dollars per ton,” explains Felix Creutzig, who coordinated the study and heads the working group Land Use, Infrastructure and Transport at the MCC.
 “The alternative of extracting carbon indirectly from the air by growing biomass incurs only a fraction of the cost and is much more in the focus – even though it consumes a lot more land and the negative emissions are more difficult to verify.”
 The study analyses the perspectives for direct air carbon capture and storage as well as for bioenergy with carbon capture and storage.
 And it finds startling repercussions on energy systems: Whereas using bioenergy as a means to sequester carbon would provide electricity, direct air capture would require large proportions of the electricity and heat produced in the future.